Adeshwasane04/FrontEnd-Development/README.md

 ```
 -Event Delegation
+when you create a multiple listner for diferenct button so insted of creating multiple listner we create a one parent listner and thorough which we create multiple operations and basically it helps to reduce space.

 Defination: jab aap event listener se kai saare different elements ke event ko handle kar sake
 //event listner ko parent par lagao and unki id , class ya fir tag ke basis par differnetiate karke differnet task karao